-The process below only applies for complaints filed against non-students for sexual harassment or misconduct not regulated by Title IX of the Educational Amendment of 1972.
-This would include but is
+The process below only applies to complaints filed against non-students for sexual harassment or misconduct not regulated by Title IX of the Educational Amendment of 1972.
+This would include but is not limited to, allegations in violation of Titles VI and VII of the Civil Rights Act of 1964.

-Employees, whether Complainants or Respondents, have the right to be assisted in all aspects of the complaint procedure by their union representative.
+Employees, whether Complainants or Respondents have the right to be assisted in all aspects of the complaint procedure by their union representative.
 The complainant also has the right to be assisted in all aspects of the complaint procedure by an advisor should they desire to do so.
 If an employee elects to be represented by his or her union, the union will receive copies of all written notifications.
 Employees equally have the right not to be represented by their union.
 This decision rests solely with the employee.
 The role of the representative is limited to the advice and counsel of their principals only.
 Representatives cannot question, answer, or provide advice during an interview or hearing.
 However, parties can request a brief recess to consult their representative.